 There are also different varieties of cardamom.
 Green cardamom is the most common variety of cardamom in the West, and it’s also the most expensive by weight.
 Black cardamom is less common as it’s not grown as extensively as green cardamom.
 White cardamom is bleached green cardamom.
 There is also a variety of white cardamom known as Siam cardamom, which is similar to green cardamom in genetics but has a different taste.

-As both plants are herbaceous, it’s crucial to compare their taste in dishes.
+As both plants are herbaceous, comparing their taste in dishes is crucial.
 Coriander and cardamom are both sweet and have similar taste profiles.
 However, cardamom’s taste is significantly stronger than coriander’s.
 Cardamom may be expensive and difficult to use due to its short shelf life (exposed or ground-up seeds will lose their flavor quickly).
-In addition, its strong taste means very few powdered seeds are necessary to get a prominent cardamom taste.
+In addition, its strong taste means very few powdered seeds are necessary.

 Cardamom seeds are usually loved, while coriander seeds receive mixed reviews.
 Scientists think this is because some people carry the OR6A2 gene, which causes the aldehyde receptors in the mouth to register the taste as being like soap or bugs.